 Traditional Brown Betty Teapots w/ Rockingham Glaze, by Adderley Ceramics

 Caledonia Pottery is the only pottery that has been continuously making the Brown Betty since 1700 and claims to even have made the original Brown Betty.
 (Note that it was not the only pottery making Brown Betties at the time.
 Others have now closed out or stopped producing them.)
-One drawback is that the teapot manufactured may have minor imperfections.

 Recently, Adderley Ceramics (who owns the old Land End Pottery) has decided to start manufacturing Brown Betty teapots using the researched traditions.
 The teapot is also made with the same red clay, and the shape of the teapot is based on Brown Betty antiques dated back to WWII.
 Rockingham Brown Glaze is applied as a finishing touch.
 (This famous special glaze not only makes the teapot look better, but also helps to keep away unsightly tea stains.)
 Thus, Adderley Ceramics claims to make a better quality version of the original Brown Betty teapot.

 We consider both Caledonia Pottery and Adderly Ceramics to make authentic Brown Betty because both use the esteemed red clay first discovered by the Elder Brothers.